 Street Food and Market

-Scroll through the street markets of Hong Kong to search for unique antiques, gifts and clothing.
-It is an opportunity to test your bargaining skills as well to fetch for good price for anything you ask for.
+Scroll through the street markets of Hong Kong to search for unique antiques, gifts, electronic goods and clothing.
+Get an opportunity to test your bargaining skills and fetch for good price for anything you ask for.

 Kowloon Peninsula: Ladies Market, Apliu Street Flea Market (Electronic), Cheung Sha Wan and Granville Road (Fashion), Temple Street Night Market, Jade Street, Shanghai St, Bird Garden, Flower Market, Goldfish Market, Sneaker Street